 Prazna Foundation has been dedicated to working to empower women, their education, and menstrual hygiene during periods since 2019.
 This Menstrual Hygiene Program started when our founder and chairperson, Preeti Sharma realized how girls and women from backward areas and slum areas lack basic menstrual hygiene awareness.
 That’s how we launched our awareness program Project Kishori.
 Through this program, till now we have visited several slum areas and 80+ government schools and provided them with the necessary knowledge and things needed to manage the periods hygienically.

-This topic has always been treated like a taboo in our society, but through Project Kishori, we are making sure that this shame, that’s attached to the word ‘period’ will end soon.
-We are also making sure that through our sessions along with the girls, boys should also be taught, about the importance of Menstruation in a woman’s life and how they should be treated during this time, as they face several challenges while managing household chores, job and various other things in day to day life.
+Our society has always treated this topic as taboo, but through Project Kishori, we are working to end the shame attached to the word ‘period.’
+We ensure that our sessions educate not only girls but also boys about the importance of menstruation in a woman’s life.
+Boys learn how to support women during this time, as they face numerous challenges while managing household chores, jobs, and other daily responsibilities.

 We should always remember that if periods didn’t happen to women, none of us would be here.

 Through Project Kishori, we’re spreading awareness through our knowledge sessions conducted in government schools, slum areas, and Anganwadi, where girls and women come from backward backgrounds and lack basic sanitation facilities and knowledge about periods.
-In our society, we can’t talk about periods openly, because it’s treated as a topic of shame, but it’s honestly something to be proud of.
+In our society, we don’t talk about periods openly because people treat it as a topic of shame, but it is truly something to be proud of.
 We are trying our best with our team to normalize this topic and empower women and help them build confidence to live freely in society by making people understand with our knowledge sessions that it’s a completely natural process and how important it is for women to have periods.

 Along with our workshops for girls and women of backward areas, we also distribute a Hygiene Kit to them, which includes sanitary napkins, underwear, savlon, paper soap, garbage bags, and a handkerchief, all these things are important for menstrual hygiene.